 As a landlord, you have the right to enter a rental property under certain circumstances, such as for repairs, inspections, or showings to prospective tenants.
 However, this right is not absolute, and there are specific laws that govern when and how you can enter a tenant’s unit.

-Most states require landlords to provide advance notice (typically 24 to 48 hours) before entering a rental unit, except in cases of emergency.
+In Oklahoma, landlords must provide reasonable notice (typically 24 hours) before entering a rental unit, except in cases of emergency.
 The notice must specify the date, approximate time, and purpose of the entry.

 Additionally, landlords must exercise their right of entry in a reasonable manner and at reasonable times.
 Entering a unit without proper notice or at unreasonable hours (such as late at night or early morning) can be considered a violation of the tenant’s privacy and a breach of the lease agreement.